terramate-io/terramate/docs/codegen/generate-hcl.md

 ## Conditional Code Generation

 Conditional code generation is achieved by the use of the `condition` attribute.
 The `condition` attribute should always evaluate to a boolean.
-If `condition` is true, the code will be generated for the given stack.
-If `condition` is false, the code will **not** be generated for the given stack.
+The code will be generated only if it evaluates to **true**.

 If the `condition` attribute is absent then it is assumed to be always true.